Buffalo State University: Academics

 Buffalo State has 79 undergraduate majors with 11 honors options and 64 opportunities for graduate study, including 11 teacher certification programs.
 Fifty-one faculty members have been awarded the SUNY Chancellor's Award for Excellence in Teaching, and seven have been honored as SUNY Distinguished Teaching Professors.

 More than 80 percent of all classes at Buffalo State have fewer than 40 students.
 Classes for undergraduate majors usually have between 12 and 15 students.
-As of 2016, 49 Buffalo State faculty members have been awarded the SUNY Chancellor's Award for Excellence in Teaching.
+As of 2026, Buffalo State faculty and professional staff members have been awarded the SUNY Chancellor's Award for Excellence over 200 times.